johny-c/incremental-label-propagation/README.md

 You can set different experiment options in the .yaml files found in the experimens/cfg directory.

-#### Warning:
+#### WARNING:
-The included experiment scripts produce a lot of statistics during the runs and the resulting files can get very large.
+The included experiment scripts compute and store statistics after every new data point, therefore the resulting output files are very large.

 ## <a name="paper">Publication</a>